- Classic™ Series

 The fixed walls at either end of the operable wall shall be flat to within +0”, -1/4” (6 mm).

 Submit manufacturer’s technical data for each type of operable wall specified herein.

 Submit shop drawings showing complete layout of operable wall system based on field verified dimensions.
 The drawings shall include dimensional relationship to adjoining work.
 Include details indicating materials, finishes, and tolerances, methods of attachment to building steel and electrical requirements.

 Basic Warranty: The operable wall shall be warranted free from defects in material and workmanship for a period of two (2) years or five thousand (5,000) cycles, whichever occurs first, from the date of shipment.
 Extended Parts Warranty (optional): An extended warranty on parts is available in addition to the basic warranty.
-It includes coverage on all parts for a period of ten (10) years or five thousand (5,000) cycles, whichever occurs first from date of shipment.
+It includes coverage on all parts (excluding touch screen operator stations) for a period of ten (10) years or five thousand (5,000) cycles, whichever occurs first from date of shipment.
 Refer to Owner’s manual for full warranty details.

 Parts and labor required to maintain the operable wall and part subject to normal wear and tear are not covered under the warranty and are the owner’s responsibility.
 (Refer to Manufacturer’s Recommended Maintenance Program).

 PART 2: – PRODUCTS

 Skyfold Mirage® Automatic Vertically Retractable Acoustic Interior Glass Wall